Lectionary Bible Studies and Sermons

 Praise to God.
 11:33-36

-Paul, having argued in chapter 11:1-32, that the "hardening" of the Jews, as to number, is not total, and as to time, is not final, rounds up chapters 9-11 with praise to God, praise to the all-wise and almighty Sovereign whose resources, wisdom, decisions, and methods are beyond anyone's comprehension, v33-36.
-Our God is the Originator, Director, and End of all things.
+Paul, having argued in chapter 11:1-32, that the "hardening" of the Jews, as to number, is not total, rounds up chapters 9-11 with praise to God, praise to the all-wise and almighty Sovereign whose resources, wisdom, decisions, and methods are beyond anyone's comprehension, v33-36.
+The passage before us serves as a hymn of wonder and adoration addressed to God in all his majesty.
+It expresses the mystery of God's grace toward broken humanity, a mystery that cannot be fathomed, a mystery that lies in the very majesty of God.
+Thus we are reminded that our God is the originator, director, and end of all things.

 Hodge, in his commentary on Romans says of this passage: "The reason why man can lay God under no obligation is, that God is himself all and in all; the source, the means and the end.
 By him all things are; through his power, wisdom and goodness, all things are directed and governed.
 God is the source, the constantly working cause, and end of all things.
 When Paul asks, who has first given to God?
 The answer is: No one, for of him, through him and to him, are all things.
 It is for the display of his character everything exists, and is directed, as the highest and noblest of all possible objects.
 Creatures are as nothing, less than vanity and nothing in comparison with God.
 Human knowledge, power and virtue, are mere glimmering reflections from the brightness of the divine glory.
 That system of religion, therefore, is best in accordance with the character of God, the nature of man and the end of the universe, in which all things are of, through, and to God; and which most effectually leads men to say, 'not unto us, but unto thy name be all the glory'"